Today you’ll learn how to squirt when alone as well as how to make yourself squirt when you’re with your man.

 As you get yourself aroused, it will start to make your Skene’s gland swell and get bigger, which in turn will make your G Spot get bigger and more sensitive.
 Sometimes, this swelling of the Skene’s gland can make it feel like you need to pee.
 This is simply because the Skene’s gland is located right beside the bladder and will start to put extra pressure on the bladder as it’s swells.

-At this point, your G Spot should be also be sufficiently enlarged and sensitive enough to find easily with your fingers.
+At this point, your G Spot should also be sufficiently enlarged and sensitive enough to find easily with your fingers.
 Remember, it’s located on the upper wall of the vagina as indicated in the diagram below:

 Quick Note: Everybody responds differently to these techniques below.
 So make sure to do some experimentation to find what works best for you.

 The hook is the best technique using only your hands.
-To perform it, lie down on your back and slide your hand down your stomach, with your palm facing your stomach.
+To perform it, lie down on your back and slide your hand down your stomach, with your palm facing your belly.
 When you reach your vagina, insert your middle and ring finger, leaving your index and pinky finger outside and pointing down towards the bed like in the diagram below.

 Now, you need to find your G Spot with the tip of your fingers and start to gently massage it while your hand is in the Hook position.
 There are a number of different ways to massage and stimulate your G Spot using the Hook.

-Come Hither – Making a ‘come hither’ or ‘beckoning’ motion with your middle and ring fingers will allow the tips of your fingers to run over and back your G Spot, providing yourself with a lot more stimulation.
+Making a ‘come hither’ or ‘beckoning’ motion with your middle and ring fingers will allow the tips of your fingers to run over and back your G Spot, providing yourself with a lot more stimulation.
 Again, make sure to experiment with the amount of pressure applied and with the exact location of where you apply the pressure.
 You may notice this technique and Push The Button can tire your fingers and wrist out quite quickly.

 Do this by keeping your arm quite stiff while trying to raise and lower it rapidly.
 As your fingers are pressed against your G Spot, you will be able to provide massive amounts of pressure to it.
 This is almost guaranteed to make you squirt.